CONTACT US At 404.445.0028

 we understand that as you journey through life you realize the importance of leaving a legacy for your family.
 You have worked hard, saved money, and managed your financial affairs well.
-So it’s only natural that you want to continue to be a good stewart over what happens to your assets for the rest of your life as well as after your death.
+So it’s only natural that you want to continue to be a good steward of what happens to your assets for the rest of your life as well as after your death.
 Even if you are a person of modest means, you have an estate.
 Therefore, it is important to choose an estate plan that will ensure that your assets are distributed according to your wishes.
-The right estate plan and strategy depends upon your individual circumstances and personal goals.
+The right estate plan and strategy depends on your individual circumstances and personal goals.
 For some people, a Revocable Living Trust can be a useful and effective tool.
 For others, a Will may be the best choice for them.
 S. Dixon Law Offices offers Family Law & Wealth Management

-What is a Revocable Living Trust and how does it differ from a Will?
+What is a Revocable Living Trust?

 Revocable Living Trust: A Revocable Living Trust provides lifetime and after-death property management.
 If you are serving as the Trustee, the Trust should provide for a Successor Trustee upon your death or incapacity.
 Court intervention is not required.
 Revocable Living Trusts are used to manage your property.
 If you become disabled by accident or illness, the Successor Trustee will manage the Trust property.
 As a result, the expense, publicity, and delay of probate can be avoided.